Sector-Umbra/sector-umbra.net/src/md/privacy-policy.md

-Policy last updated: 13th of November, 2024
+Policy last updated: 23rd of January, 2025

 A notice will be made if this document is changed.